How can I get a medical marijuana card and make purchases?

 Unfortunately not.
 Only District residents who are registered with the D.C.
 Department of Health are permitted to make purchases at this time.

 Update: Please note that the rules on out-of-state purchases at D.C. dispensaries are subject to change.
 The D.C.
 Council recently passed legislation that could allow reciprocity with other medical marijuana programs in the future.
 Please click here for more information on possible changes in D.C.’s medical marijuana law.
+We will update our website content immediately once we are able to serve patients with out-of-state medical cards.

 What should I do if my doctor won’t recommend me?